ImperialCollegeLondon/rojak/joss/paper.md

 Clear air turbulence (CAT) is a form of aviation turbulence which cannot be detected by the onboard weather radar.
 Thus, pilots are unable to preemptively avoid such regions.
 In order to mitigate this safety risk, CAT diagnostics are used to forecast turbulent regions such that pilots are able to tactically avoid them.

-`rojak` is a parallelised python library and command-line tool for using meteorological data to forecast CAT and evaluating the effectiveness of CAT diagnostics against turbulence observations.
+`rojak` is a parallelised Python library and command-line tool for using meteorological data to forecast CAT and evaluating the effectiveness of CAT diagnostics against turbulence observations.
 Currently, it supports,

 1. Computing turbulence diagnostics on meteorological data from European Centre for Medium-Range Weather Forecasts's (ECMWF) ERA5 reanalysis on pressure levels [@hersbach2023era5].
 Moreover, it is easily extendable through a software update to support other types of meteorological data.